Twisted Blanchfield pairings and twisted signatures II: Relation to Casson-Gordon invariants: Twisted signatures of 3-manifolds and knots

 Next, we discuss the consequences of Theorem~\ref{thm:CablingTheorem} on signatures of satellite knots. \begin{corollary} Let $P(K,\eta)$ be a satellite knot with pattern $P$, companion $K$ and infection curve~$\eta$.
 Let $\gamma \colon \pi_1(M_{P(K,\eta)}) \to GL_d(\LF)$ be a unitary acyclic $\eta$-regular representation.
 If the assumptions of Theorem~\ref{thm:CablingTheorem} hold, then for any $\omega \in S^1$, the averaged twisted signatures of~$P(K,\eta),P$ and $K$ satisfy

 In particular, under these assumptions, the averaged twisted signature is additive on connected~sums:

 \end{corollary} \begin{proof} Applying Theorem~\ref{thm:CablingTheorem}, \(\Bl_\gamma(P(K,\eta))\) is Witt equivalent to \(\Bl_{\gamma_{P}}(P) \oplus \Bl_{\gamma_K}(K)\).
-The first assertion now follows from the Witt invariance of the averaged signature, recall Proposition~\ref{prop:avsig}.
+The first assertion now follows from the Witt invariance of the averaged signature, recall item~\ref{item:S4} of Proposition~\ref{prop:SignatureFunctionAlgebra}; compare also ~\cite[Proposition~5.7]{BCP_Alg}.
 The second assertion is immediate since the connected sum is obtained by taking the infection curve $\eta$ to be the meridian of $P$. \end{proof}

 Finally, in the abelian case, we recover results concerning the behavior of the Blanchfield pairing and Levine-Tristram signature under satellite operations (see~\cite{LivingstonMelvin} and~\cite{Shinohara, LitherlandIterated}).